 Narcissists love to keep their love interests – their supply – guessing.
 They ride the fence on most everything so that they can’t be blamed for whatever they’re doing.
 Their “image” is so protected that they’d never allow anyone or anything to ruin the fictitious character they’ve created.

-Character is most important.
+Character is the most important.

 A person’s character is who they are when no one is watching.
 The true character of a person tells you how kind they are, how honest they are, and their level of self-control – the fruits of the Spirit.
 We need to look for fruits in someone, over time, to see what their true character is.
 Narcissists often try to keep this part of themselves hidden at all times – that’s why they need to protect their image – so they tell you what their character looks like.

-The most important thing I had to learn is… a husband’s character (even the hidden parts of him) do NOT define the character of the wife.
+The most important thing I had to learn is… a husband’s character (even the hidden parts of him) does NOT define the character of the wife.
 I didn’t need to keep protecting him to protect my own character or to protect the marriage… which was based on lies.
 My job was and is to keep having the fruits of the Spirit, trust God, and allow others to see the truth about any given situation.

 Even with our children, their character and choices in life do not define me as a person or a parent.
 I know I did the best I could do, at that given time, so their life and their path… is totally up to them.